stiefeljackal/YDMS.go.resonite.com/README.md

 A tiny website to handle go.resonite.com links.

+## Development Principles
+1. Keep is Simple - Avoid additional Frameworks or libraries unless they have a defined goal or feature that they unlock.
+2. Keep Dependencies Down - Avoid excess dependencies
+3. Prioritize raw HTML5 - Semantic tags over divs

 ## Notes
 This was put together quite quickly, to fix the needs of go.resonite.com not working.
 The design isn't the best, but it will be ok for now!